underneathall/pinferencia/docs/how-to-guides/huggingface/pipeline/nlp/bert/index.md

 ---

-Even cooler, go to http://127.0.0.1:8501, and you will have an interactive ui.
+Even cooler, go to http://127.0.0.1:8000, and you will have a full documentation of your APIs.

-You can send predict requests just there!
+You can also send predict requests just there!